Zhang Jue: Yellow Turban Rebellion

-Before the outbreak of the rebellion, Zhang Jue had spent more than a decade preparing for it.
-He was able to cure patients who sought his help by giving them water blessed by his rituals; those who recovered then believed in him and his teachings, and his fame spread by word of mouth.
-Professor Rafe de Crespigny noted that disease outbreaks were reported in Han-dynasty China in 171, 173, 179, 182, and 185 CE, with the potential cause theorized as the Antonine Plague of 165 to 180CE of smallpox or measles spreading along the Silk Road.
+The Yellow Turbans originated as a Taoist movement called the Tàipíng Dào or "Way of the Great Peace" (太平道), which had started well over a decade prior to the rebellion.
+Zhang Jue's followers hailed him as being able to cure patients by giving them water blessed by the burning of talismans (fulu).
+Those who recovered then believed in him and his teachings, and his fame spread by word of mouth.
+Professor Rafe de Crespigny noted that disease outbreaks were reported in Han dynasty China in 171, 173, 179, 182, and 185 CE, with the potential cause theorized as the Antonine Plague of 165 to 180CE of smallpox or measles spreading along the Silk Road.